LeaMontreal/microservicecloud-config-demo2/README.md

 # microservicecloud-config-demo2
-This repository is for Spring Cloud config server test only。
+This repository is for Spring Cloud config server test only.